Mautam: 1959 mautam famine

-The famine began in December 1958 and had hit the people east of the Turini River.
+The famine began in December 1958 and hit the people east of the Turini River.
 In 1959, since the Assam Government failed to recognise the famine officially, aid was withheld.
 The rat population surged, devouring crops and destroying rice storage units.
 Deaths were reported in Souther Mizoram among the Mara and Lai communities.
 In the east, Chakma and Reang people were reported to be surviving on wild arul (grass).

 Finally, after a financial commissioner visited Mizoram on January 19, 1959, and reported on the conditions, the Assam Government, under pressure from tribal welfare minister Williamson Sangma, officially recognised the famine.
 Though 150 jeeps of food was sent as immediate aid to the famine-affected areas, overall relief initially came slowly due to the Assam Government’s underestimating the famine’s impact.
 The raised tensions that resulted led to the district council of Mizoram classifying the Assam Government as incapable.

 The government of Assam took on larger and substantial relief policies between the period of August 1959 to October 1960.
 Roads were constructed for jeeps and transport to reach settlements to supply emergency food relief.
 A relief program for the poor was made without any repayment obligations.
 Subsidies were introduced to increase the affordability of food and rice to increase access to relief.
 Medical aid for malnutrition and increased exposure to disease was also funded, and nutritious food programs were established for children.
 Agricultural schemes saw the free distribution of seeds and pesticides as well to encourage harvesting and subsistence farming.
 Further policies included famine relief vehicles, air dropping of food relief and construction of grain strorages.
 Planes such as Dakota used in World War Two were used for the airdropping.
 Supplies also came in by boat but this method was considered slow and inefficient for large scale relief.
 Roads became the preferred method as infrastructure favoured the major population centres such as Aizawl and Lunglei.
 Donations were also given from the Governor of Assam Relief fund, Chief Minister B.P.
 Chaliha, public donations, Indian Peoples Famine Trust Fund and the National Christian Council of India.